 Appropriate Thickness of Sections

 In order to avoid flexing of frames, or that feeling of “wibble-wobble” frames need to be over 2.5mm thick.
-Growplay monkey are made with frames that are 20% thicker than other mainstream brands.
+Growplay Monkey Bars are made with frames that are 20% thicker than other brands.
+This is particular important with the addition of a swing set.

 If monkey bars are to live in your backyard for a long time, it is important that they can endure all weather, and are resistant to rust.
 Rust can destroy the integrity of the climbing frame, in places that may not even be visible.
 This could lead to the climbing frame breaking whilst your children are play.
 Therefore, Growplay monkey bars are triple rust protected.
 Without this triple coating of galvanizing treatment, the ends of the sections will become rusty quite quickly.